kaiprofdev04/some-interview-test/backend-test/README.md

 ## 📦 Deliverables

 Please submit to interviewer's email:
-- Link to a GitHub repo (public or private) with working `/api/trends` (local) endpoint
+- Link to a GitHub repo (public or private) with the working app.
+The `/api/trends` endpoint should be functional.
-- A brief video explaining your solution and thought process.
+- A brief video presenting and explaining your solution and your thought process.

 ## 📚 Notes